 like a house where no one lives

-there is a chance (perhaps in a
+there is a chance (perhaps in a whisper

-) that will carry out the promise of
+) that will carry out the promise of the

 last dream before this one